 St. Andrew’s campus houses three faith communities: St. Andrew’s Episcopal Church, Trinity Cush Episcopal Church and the Darfur Community of Iowa.
 St. Andrew’s is an Episcopal parish that worships in English on Sundays at 10:00 am.
 Trinity Cush is a community from South Sudan whose primary weekly service is conducted in their native language Dinka Sundays at 11:30 am..
 The Darfur Community of Iowa are Muslims from the Darfur region of western Sudan.

 What to Expect

 First-time visitors to Saint Andrew’s often remark on our friendly embraces during the Peace on Sunday mornings.
+(This is now on hold due to covid.)
 We are a close community of faith and we care deeply for one another.
 We believe this comes from praying together, working together, and having fun together.

-Sunday worship happens at 10:00 a.m. (in English) and 11:30 a.m. (in Dinka).
-Most Sundays, worship includes communion with gluten-free bread and wine.
+Sunday worship happens at 10:00 a.m..
+Most Sundays worship includes communion with gluten-free bread and wine.
 Worship follows a predictable format and printed bulletins are provided.
 You are welcome to wear whatever feels right to you--some folks will be in jackets and ties and some will be in jeans.
 Whatever you wear, we're just happy you're here!